alibaba/opentelemetry-go-auto-instrumentation/docs/exemplars.md

 2. **Trace Sampling**: When using `trace_based` filter, exemplars are only recorded for sampled traces.

-3. **Backend Support**: Your observability backend must support exemplars (e.g., Prometheus with exemplar storage enabled, Grafana Tempo, etc.)
+3. **Backend Support**: Your observability backend must support exemplars (e.g., Prometheus with exemplar storage enabled, Grafana Tempo, etc.).

 ## How It Works